Carl Jung: Memories of childhood

 Jung was a solitary and introverted child.
-From childhood, he believed that like his mother, he had two personalities—a modern Swiss citizen and a personality more suited to the 18th century.
+From childhood, he believed that, like his mother, he had two personalities—a modern Swiss citizen and a personality more suited to the 18th century.
 "Personality Number 1", as he termed it, was a typical schoolboy living in the era of the time.
 "Personality Number 2" was a dignified, authoritative, and influential man from the past.
-Although Jung was close to both parents, he was disappointed by his father's academic approach to faith.
+Though Jung was close to both parents, he was disappointed by his father's academic approach to faith.